eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 {% if site.product_mini_cli=="che" %}
 Eclipse Che does not provide user management capabilities, the `factory.creator` is always be bound to a simulated `Che` user.
 {% endif %}

-## NEXT STEPS
-You have just created your first developer workspace with Chedir.
-Read on to learn more about [project setup]({{base}}/docs/chedir/project-setup/index.html).